-The wall, which is regularly constructed with the shape of stones, which are well finished & dressed is called the course rabble stone masonry wall.
+The wall, which is regularly constructed with the shape of stones that are well finished & dressed is called the course rabble stone masonry wall.

-This type of wall is usually adopted for the abutments of bridges, composite walls or boundary walls.
+This types of walls are usually adopted for the abutments of bridges, composite walls or boundary walls.

-The core wall has been constructed from the foundation and has grown to the height of the building.
+The core wall has been constructed from the foundation which has grown to the height of the building.

-In this type of wall, the wall itself acts as a column, the core wall is constructed to hold the lateral force exerted on the structure due to wind, earthquake or another lateral load.
+In these types of walls, the wall itself acts as a column, while the core wall is constructed to hold the lateral force exerted on the structure due to wind, earthquake or another lateral load.

 As the name itself proves it is a finished wall, where this wall is cast into the factory and bought on site to be installed.

-This type of wall is preferred, where space for working is limited and where labor is less likely.
+These walls are preferred, where space for working is limited and labor is less likely.

 The most effective part of precast walls is companies providing skilled labor to install walls in your site.